-We exist to worship God, and through our worship He brings us into community.
-The parish community of St Elizabeth’s strives to recognise and serve God’s presence in others.
+We exist to worship God, and through our worship He brings us into deeper communion with Him and each other.
+The parish of St Elizabeth’s strives to recognise and serve God’s presence in others.

-We believe that all people should be valued, supported and protected from harm, and that the Church has a special responsibility towards those who are vulnerable.
+Christians believe that all people should be respected, supported, and protected from harm, and that the Church has a special responsibility for this, especially towards those who are vulnerable.

-Members of the Pastoral Council as of October 2020:
+Members of the Finance Committee as of November 2022:

 - Mrs A Molyneux